List of Bakugan Battle Brawlers characters: Julie Makimoto

-Julie Makimoto (known in the Japanese version as Julie Heyward (ジュリィ・ヘイワード, Jurī Heiwādo) is a 12-year-old girl from Las Vegas, United States, who tries to stay happy even when the worst has happened (for example, when Billy ended up under the control of Masquerade); she acts happy after something bad happened but she generally does that just to cover up her true feelings inside.
+Julie Makimoto (known in the Japanese version as Julie Heyward (ジュリィ・ヘイワード, Jurī Heiwādo) is a 12-year-old Blasian girl from Las Vegas, United States, who tries to stay happy even when the worst has happened (for example, when Billy ended up under the control of Masquerade); she acts happy after something bad happened but she generally does that just to cover up her true feelings inside.
 Julie forgets things easily, proving that she is a little scatterbrained at times.
 In the Japanese version, Julie spices her speech with American phrases, differentiating her personality from the others.
 She adores Dan, and by "adore", we mean "make out adore".
 This is why she's jealous of Runo, but eventually gets over Dan and becomes best friends with Runo.
-Instead, in episode 47, called, "Here's Mud In Your Eye", after defeating Tricloid, Julie realized she likes Billy Gilbert, her childhood friend, while Billy feels the same way with her (which is true, due to the fact that she and Billy were blushing at each other a little throughout the 47th episode), and of course, when she asks Billy out, he said, "Okay...".
+Instead, in episode 47, called, "Here's Mud In Your Eye", after defeating Tricloid, Julie realizes she likes Billy Gilbert, her childhood friend, while Billy feels the same way about her (which is true, due to the fact that she and Billy were blushing at each other a little throughout the 47th episode), and of course, when she asks Billy out, he said, "Okay...".
 She is a Subterra battler and her guardian Bakugan is her Subterra Gorem.
 Gorem then evolves into Subterra Hammer Gorem.
 Julie has a sister named Daisy who has bested her in everything since she was a child.
 She reached 8th in the rankings.
 She chose not to brawl against Zenoheld in the final showdown as Gorem did not want to put her into trouble.
 She returns in Gundalian Invaders as a neighbor of Dan's once he moves.
 She works at a cafe and in Revelation, it is revealed she is a cheerleader for the team Jake plays for.
 This strongly suggests she is already in high school in her first year with Dan.
 She's believed to be about 16 years old.
 In Brawler To Be, Jake is having his first battle and Jake gets scared, so Julie teaches Jake some lessons.
 Her role is basically that of a supporting character.
 Julie returns in Mechtanium Surge as a news reporter.
-Near the end of that season, Julie is killed alongside Runo and Mira when Mechtavius Destroyer levels Bakugan City, but her death is prevented when Dan, Shun, and Marucho use the Current of Time to go back and destroy Mechtavius Destroyer for good, before he could carry out his murderous intent.
+Near the end of that season, Julie is killed alongside Runo and Mira when Mechtavius Destroyer levels Bakugan City, but her death is prevented when Dan, Shun, and Marucho use the Current of Time to go back and destroy Mechtavius Destroyer for good before he could carry out his murderous intent.